 5. Best on a Budget: Dr. Scholl's Blitz Walking Sneaker

 Dr. Scholl's is synonymous with foot comfort, and their sneaker selection is no exception.
-Priced right at just $45, they are perfect for everyday use.
+Priced right at under $50, they are perfect for everyday use.
 Reviewers love them for their support and comfort during long periods of standing, walking or running.

 They also come equipped with an ultra-padded insole for added comfort.